 Mayor David N. Dinkins joined Columbia University’s School of International and Public Affairs (SIPA) as a Professor in the Practice of Public Policy in 1994.
-He serves on SIPA’s Advisory Board, and hosts the Annual David N. Dinkins Leadership & Public Policy Forum which welcomed Congressman John Lewis as its 20th Anniversary Keynote Speaker in 2017.
-The David N. Dinkins Professorship Chair in the Practice of Urban & Public Affairs at SIPA was established in 2003 and its inaugural professor, Michael A. Nutter, 98th Mayor of Philadelphia, was selected in 2015.
+He serves on SIPA’s Advisory Board, and has hosted the annual David N. Dinkins Leadership & Public Policy Forum for over two decades.
+The inaugural David N. Dinkins Professorship Chair in the Practice of Urban & Public Affairs at SIPA, Michael A Nutter, 98th Mayor of Philadelphia was selected in 2015.
 2015 also welcomed the opening of the David N. Dinkins Archives and Oral History Project at the Columbia University Libraries.

 Mr. Dinkins began his public service career in 1966 as a member of the New York State Assembly.
 He was president of the New York City Board of Elections, and served as City Clerk for 10 years before his elections as President of the Borough of Manhattan in 1985 and 106th Mayor of the City of New York in 1989.

-Mr. Dinkins graduated with honors from Howard University in 1950 with a BS in mathematics and received an LLB from Brooklyn Law School in 1956 and maintained a private law practice prior to entering public service.
+David N Dinkins graduated with honors from Howard University in 1950 with a B.S. in mathematics and an LL.B. from Brooklyn Law School in 1956; he maintained a private law practice prior to entering public service.
 He is a recipient of The Congressional Gold Medal for his service as a Montford Point Marine in the United States Marine Corps, during World War II.